Bidding on a Level Playing Ground

 RoofSource’s Contractor Bidding Process

-RoofSource goes through an extensive set of steps to ensure our client receives roofing bids that are consistent, fair, and competitive.
+RoofSource goes through extensive steps to ensure our client receives consistent, fair, and competitive commercial roofing bids.
 Here’s how the process works.

 Step One: Client Interview